Skip to main content

 • Sarah, a Biology Major: Sarah has always been passionate about biological research and is known for her analytical skills.
 She led her high school’s science club, where she organized a team project to study local ecosystems.
 Her ability to break down complex problems and communicate findings clearly made her a natural leader.
 Sarah values curiosity and is constantly seeking out new ways to expand her knowledge, often attending weekend workshops or participating in science fairs.
 She believes that her analytical thinking and curiosity will contribute to the Honors Program’s rigorous research environment.
 She looks forward to collaborating with peers and diving into hands-on research projects, bringing her passion for biology and problem-solving to group discussions and interdisciplinary studies.

-• Marcus, a Political Science Major: Jamal is deeply committed to social justice and community activism.
+• Jamal, a Political Science Major: Jamal is deeply committed to social justice and community activism.
 Throughout high school, he led a student-run advocacy group focused on addressing local homelessness, organizing donation drives, and speaking at city council meetings.
 His personal values of equity and empathy are at the core of everything he does, and he sees education as a way to drive societal change.
 Jamal believes his leadership skills and commitment to service will make him a valuable member of the Honors Program.
 He plans to bring these values to class discussions and group projects, contributing a thoughtful, community-focused perspective while working toward his goal of becoming a civil rights lawyer.

 Common Mistakes to Avoid